ChenQiqian/learn-notes/docs/ielts/speaking/part2.md

     explain why you would like to live in this house/apartment

+!!!question "搬家"
+    describe a time when you moved to a new home/school

+    + when you moved
+    + where you moved
+    + why you moved

+    explain how you felt about it

+About the house:

+itself:

++ situated in the downtown of the city
++ big

+surroudings:

++ good natural environment
++ close to the subway

+Special:

++

+Reason & Feel :

++ utterly wonderful for someone who want to have high stanard life quality

+### 歌

 !!!question "歌"
     describe a song that you think is interesting